Lacerations - liquid bandage

 Applying and Caring for a Liquid Bandage

-With clean hands or a clean towel, wash the area of the cut with cold water and soap.
+With clean hands or a clean towel, wash the cut and surrounding area thoroughly with cold water and soap.
 Dry with a clean towel.
 Make sure the site is completely dry.

 The liquid bandage should not be placed inside the wound; it should be placed on top of the skin, where the cut comes together.